HVLepage/cavep-unah/_posts/2023-07-18-July2023Fieldwork.markdown

 ## Risk assessment workshop

-1. Workshop about the preparation of the risk assessment for the laboratories and laboratory equipment - -Day 1: Dr. L.de Los Santos Valladares gave a talk about the definitions, importance and procedures for the preparation of risk assessments for the National University of Huanta.
+-Day 1: Dr. L.de Los Santos Valladares gave a talk about the definitions, importance and procedures for the preparation of risk assessments for the National University of Huanta.

 -Day 2: the workshop was devoted to preparing specific risk assessments for the laboratories and equipment in the laboratories of the National University of Huanta.
 A risk assessment format was presented by Dr. De Los Santos Valladares.
 The original file was left with the UNAH staff and students for future use.